 President Anwar Sadat of the United Arab Republic was given an enthusiastic reception when he visited Assiut in Upper Egypt on Monday (JANUARY 11).

-President Anwar Sadat of the United Arab Republic was given an enthusiastic reception when he visited Assiut in Upper Egypt on Monday (JANUARY 11).
+Background: President Anwar Sadat of the United Arab Republic was given an enthusiastic reception when he visited Assiut in Upper Egypt on Monday (JANUARY 11).
 He told a mass rally that Egypt was ready to fight for its territory occupied by Israelis.

 President Sadat described United States' suggestions that his country should make concessions to achieve peace in the Middle East as "blackmail and cheap logic" which Egypt rejected.
 Egypt was keen to have a peaceful solution but would not submit, surrender or bargain away any of its rights.